White and black, tricolored

 Border Jacks are athletic, so consider trying sports like Flyball and agility.
 They’re not only great ways to entertain your pooch, but they can quickly rise to the top in many competitions.
-Reach out local competitive trainers to find out more about canine sports to find the best fit for your Border Jack.
+Reach out to local competitive trainers to find out more about canine sports to find the best fit for your Border Jack.

 Training your Border Jack should be relatively easy since these dogs really enjoy learning.
 They do well with all sorts of training methods, but they mostly thrive from clicker training with tasty treats.
 In fact, these dogs are so highly trainable that you’ll be looking for new tricks to teach within a few weeks.
 However, since Jack Russells have some serious stubbornness, it’s important to remain patient and consistent with any training methods you choose.

-If your Border Jack seems to be struggling with at-home training, we recommend finding a professional trainer that has worked with either Border Collies or Jack Russell Terriers.
+If your Border Jack seems to be struggling with at-home training, we recommend finding a professional trainer who has worked with either Border Collies or Jack Russell Terriers.
 Alternatively, group puppy classes can also be beneficial for obedience and early socialization.

 Border Jacks usually have a unique mix of the Border Collie’s long, fluffy coat and the shorthaired coat of the JRT.
 They’ll need brushing on a daily basis to prevent matting and debris from getting stuck.
 They’re moderate to heavy shedders, so brushing and the occasional bath will help reduce some of the shedding.

 Health and Conditions ❤️